 His first USAC championship came in 1994 thanks to five wins in 22 starts in the National Midget category.
 It was a prelude to Stewart’s historic “Triple Crown” triumph in 1995.

-During that remarkable rookie season, where Stewart won three races en route to the Rookie of the Year title, he also competed in both the Indianapolis 500 and the Coca-Cola 600 on the same day.
+During that remarkable rookie season, where Stewart won three races en route to the rookie of the year title, he also competed in both the Indianapolis 500 and the Coca-Cola 600 on the same day.
 The grueling trek, known as “Double Duty,” saw Stewart compete in an Indy car at Indianapolis before flying to Concord, North Carolina, to compete in the Coca-Cola 600 that evening at Charlotte Motor Speedway.
 He became the first driver to complete both races in the same day, finishing ninth and fourth, respectively.
 Stewart drove a total of 1,090 miles.

 Stewart repeated this feat in 2001 when he drove an Indy car for Chip Ganassi at Indy.
 He bettered his mark from 1999 by finishing on the lead lap in sixth before jetting off to Charlotte for the Coca-Cola 600.
 He improved that finish as well, coming home third in the 600-miler.
-Stewart completed all 1,100 miles – breaking his record for most racing miles driven in one day.
+Stewart completed all 1,100 miles – breaking his record for most racing miles driven in a single day.

 Eyebrows were raised on July 10, 2008 when Stewart announced that after spending his entire NASCAR career with Joe Gibbs Racing, he was leaving to become a driver/owner in the NASCAR Cup Series with Stewart-Haas Racing.
 The last driver/owner to win a Cup race was Ricky Rudd on Sept.
 27, 1998 at Martinsville (Va.)
 Speedway, so many pundits saw Stewart’s new undertaking as a massive, if not impossible, challenge.

 But Stewart ended a 375-race winless streak for driver/owners when he won the NASCAR Cup Series race June 7 at Pocono (Pa.)
 Raceway – the first of four point-paying victories he earned in 2009.
 He also broke another streak the previous week when he took the championship point lead after finishing second at Dover (Del.)
 International Speedway.
 Not since Alan Kulwicki on Nov.
-15, 1992 had a driver/owner led the point standings, but there was Stewart, 556 races later, atop the points – a position he held for 13 straight weeks before being reseeded for the final, 10-race Chase for the NASCAR Cup.
+15, 1992 had a driver/owner led the point standings, but there was Stewart, 556 races later, atop the points – a position he held for 13 straight weeks before being reseeded for the final, 10-race NASCAR Playoffs.
 Stewart one-upped this accomplishment in 2011 when he won the NASCAR Cup Series championship, becoming the first driver/owner to win the title since Kulwicki in 1992.
 Stewart was only the third driver/owner to become champion in the last 30 years, as Petty’s seventh and final championship in 1979 had been the last for a driver/owner until Kulwicki’s in 1992.